krzemin/octopus/README.md

 libraryDependencies += "com.github.krzemin" %% "octopus" % "0.1.1"
 ```

-Or you are using Scala.js:
+Or if you are using Scala.js:

 ```scala
 libraryDependencies += "com.github.krzemin" %%% "octopus" % "0.1.1"